eonist/Element-iOS/README.md

 - Struct, Enum, duplets, guard ,guard let, while var, if var and if let style code.
 Figure out why nil coalescing is undesired
 - Read more books from objc.io to include more syntactic swift sugar (browse other books for pre-research-sweep)💡
 - override var's for OOP getters and setters
-- make the RegEx Lib simpler to use
-- use more map, reduce, filter, join (Functional programming) 🤖
+- Make it more Functional 🤖
 - protocol oriented approach on some parts (watch that wwdc again on this topic)
 - private extension and structs for data storage classes  https://www.natashatherobot.com/using-swift-extensions/
 - **Avoid complexity** (find a way to re-use the non-NSView parts of Element for macOS)
-- Implement FlexBox for layout positioning (See Facebook's FlexBox component for inspiration) 📐

 ## Resources for Graphics and Anim lib:
 https://www.raywenderlich.com/90488/calayer-in-ios-with-swift-10-examples